 This is a very rare example of a northern Moroccan gold necklace that dates to the early 18th century and possibly to the late 17th century, and most probably is from Tetouan.
 Only a handful – perhaps three examples – are known to still exist and these other examples tend to have been amended or reconstituted in part with the addition of later and foreign elements.
 The example here almost certainly is in its original condition.
 It would have been commissioned by an aristocratic or noble family if not a member of the royal household itself.
 Of definite Moroccan origin, it shows distinct Islamic Spanish Andalusian influence.

-It comprises a large, single, rough-cut emerald that weighs approximately 150 carats; fifteen strands of small Baroque pearls, two gold cylinders that have been enamelled; two gold mounted coral beads; multiple gold beads, and a gold chain.
+It comprises a large, single, rough-cut emerald that weighs upwards of 150 carats; fifteen strands of small Baroque pearls, two gold cylinders that have been enamelled; two gold mounted coral beads; multiple gold beads, and a gold chain.

 The cloisonne enamelled cylinders are known as qannuta and are modelled on elements in necklaces from the Nasrid period (13th-15th century) in Muslim Spain (Goldenberg, 2014, p.
 12.)
 New York’s Metropolitan Museum of Art has a well-known example of a Nasrid necklace with related cylindrical beads.
 There are other examples in other museums and these examples also date to around the 13th-15th centuries.

 The emerald and lower beads are strung with the original twisted drawn silver wires.
 This is a particularly early (and authenticating) way of stringing earlier and more costly Moroccan necklaces.